 If the above techniques do not work, the charge must be removed from the barrel.
 First use the ramrod marking test to first see if powder was indeed installed before the projectile.
 If the muzzle is positioned between the unloaded and loaded marks on the ramrod, it may be that powder was not installed before the projectile.
 Another possibility is that there was too much oil or moisture in the barrel and the propellant got damp.
 In either case, the projectile will have to be removed.
-At this point, the beginning shooter should ask for the help of an experienced shooter with the proper tools.
+Follow the steps on page 34 for removing the bullet and powder change.
+If you are unable to unload following those steps then you should ask for help of an experienced shooter with the proper tools.